Git-Ge0rge/Greeter-Bot/README.md

 - Bug: An issue I faced was the fact that the file was being downloaded simultaneously with the csv file being read and pushed to the data variable
   - Solution: The addition of the response function to wait for the file to be downloaded before pushing to the data array helped to fix that.
+- Array for csv data continues to push to filled array.
+Once done with it's use case remember to reconfig the array as an empty array.